 Eyelid drooping or swelling

-The symptoms of a cluster headache may resemble other conditions or medical problems.
-Always see your doctor for a diagnosis.
+The symptoms of a cluster headache may look like other health conditions.
+Always see

 How are cluster headaches diagnosed?